ghost368/ghost368.github.io/chrome.md

 * to change scale of the page (e.g. for jupyter notebook) : use 'more' (triple circle in the top right) -> zoom

+* go to chrome://settings/content/cookies?search=cookies+and+site+data,
+turn on "Clear cookies and site data when you quit Chrome"

 # Shortcuts